Field-Robotics-Japan/OpenConstructionSimulator/README.md

    If you need any other version, the procedure is same.
    After above commands, the UnityHub will start to install desird version's Unity Editor!

-### 4.Open vtc_unity
+### 4.Open project
-Finally, please open `vtc_unity` package from UnityHub.
+Finally, please open `OpenConstructionSimulator` package from UnityHub.
 (It takes more than 5 minuites at the first time, in the case)

 ### 5. Select the Scene file
-There are two Scene files in `Asset/vtc_unity/Scene/` directory.
+There are Demo Scene file in `Asset/OpenConstructionSim/Scenes/DemoEnv.unity`.
 Please open the Scene file you want.